IBM-Bluemix-Docs/StreamingAnalytics/c_starterapps.md

     <th id="TemperatureSample" colspan="3">TemperatureSample Beam app<br></th>
   </tr>
   <tr>
     <td headers="TemperatureSample" colspan="3">This application takes temperature readings from multiple devices.
-This starter app is only available for [v2 service plans](/docs/services/StreamingAnalytics?topic=StreamingAnalytics-service_plans#service_plans).
 The application splits the readings into “good” (valid) and “bad” (invalid) readings based on a specific threshold.
 It counts the bad readings and generates some basic statistics for the good readings, and finally logs the results.
 You can download the TemperatureSample app from the Streaming Analytics console.
 </td>
   </tr>
   <tr>